 - not already be enrolled in training (includes VET and higher education courses), and

 - not have previously completed a qualification funded under the JobTrainer Fund, and

-- from 1 October 2021, enrol in an aged care, childcare or disability care workforce qualification or a digital skills qualification, and can do so regardless of age or employment status.
+Additionally, from 1 October 2021, prospective students can enrol in a digital skills qualification, or an aged care, childcare or disability care workforce qualification, regardless of their age or employment status.

 What is the definition of a job seeker?

 A job seeker means an individual aged 15 years or older who is:

 - in receipt of income support payments.